 Visit Clarksville Tennessee

-Clarksville, Tennessee is first and foremost a river city.
-The Cumberland and Red Rivers merge in the heart of the town, very near where the city was established in 1784.
+Established in 1784 at the juncture of the Cumberland and Red Rivers, Clarksville is one of the state's oldest cities.
 Today, a fully-developed RiverWalk begins at this intersection and tells Clarksville’s story from that historic point.
 And, it’s the best place around to witness a jaw-dropping river sunset!

-A short drive northwest of Nashville along I-24, Clarksville is easily accessible for a fun-filled weekend getaway.
-Whether your ideal trip involves adventure, education or relaxation, here are some ideas to kickstart your planning for a memorable trip.
-Also, make sure to View our Travel Planner.
-You can also request a printed copy.
+A short drive northwest of Nashville along I-24, Clarksville is an easy drive for a fun-filled weekend getaway.
+Whether your ideal excursion includes adventure, education, or relaxation, here are some ideas to kickstart your planning for a memorable trip.
+(Find more themed weekend itineraries here.)
+Also, make sure to View our Travel Planner or download our VisitClarksvilleTN app to build, map and share your customized itinerary.
 Or, in town, stop by our Visitor Center at 180 Holiday Drive for information about local and regional destinations.
 It's open Tuesday-Saturday, 9:30 a.m. - 5:30 p.m.

 Clarksville’s enviable climate makes outdoor activities pleasant year around.
 Residents and visitors alike enjoy golf, hiking, fishing, road and trail biking, and even most watersports during all four distinctly beautiful seasons.

 Anchoring Clarksville’s picturesque, historic downtown are the Customs House Museum & Cultural Center and the Roxy Regional Theatre – both examples of fascinating architecture outside and exciting entertainment inside!
 Boasting more than 35,000 square feet of exhibit space, the museum showcases local and regional lore, art, science and hands-on activities.
 The Roxy, a 1947 art deco theatre offers 10 mainstage productions each year.